Clinical Grand Rounds for the Dental Team

 Illustrated presentation of clinical cases, discussion

-Leon A. Assael, D.M.D., C.M.M., Dean and Professor, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, University of Minnesota School of Dentistry; Diplomate, American Board of Oral and Maxillofacial Surgery.
+Raj Gopalakrishnan, B.D.S., Ph.D., Professor and Director, Division of Oral and Maxillofacial Pathology, Department of Diagnostic and Biological Sciences, University of Minnesota School of Dentistry; Diplomate, American Board of Oral and Maxillofacial Pathology.

 Mark Malterud, D.D.S., M.A.G.D., maintains a full-time general and family dentistry practice in St. Paul, Minnesota with a minimally invasive treatment philosophy.
 Dr. Malterud consults with various dental manufacturers on product development and testing and is a member of the Catapult Lecture Group.